Montana-Code-School/someones-there-back-end/README.md

       `npm install`

-To run the application with your front end, simply use git command "npm run start"
+To run the application with your front end, simply use git command "npm run dev"

+The back end is being pushed to production using heroku.